yugabyte/platform-go-client/docs/UniverseInformationApi.md

 > UniverseResourceDetails GetUniverseResources(ctx, cUUID, uniUUID).Execute()

-Available since YBA version 2.20.0.0.
 Get a resource usage estimate for a universe